geeknerd/geeknerd.github.io/_posts/2011-03-10-sample-post.md

 ## HTML Elements

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.
-Put two spaces after a line for a new line.
+Put two spaces after a line for a new line in the text.

 # Heading 1